 In small dining rooms or kitchenettes, look for seating that can double as storage when you're not using it.
-For example, flat stools can also act as accent tables to display photos and vases or serve as end tables in the living room.
-Opting for a storage bench on one side of the dining table rather than a full set of side chairs can also save space while adding ample storage to the room.
+Opting for a storage bench on one side of the dining table rather than a full set of side chairs can save space, provide roomy seating and add ample storage to the room.

 ##2.
 Store Extra Seating Under Other Furniture

 Adding a home bar with a counter-height table to your living room expands your seating options, especially if you choose backless stools that tuck neatly beneath the tabletop.
 If you can't spare the square footage, try storing a pair of poufs or low stools beneath a console table or tall coffee table.
 With this trick, your extra seating is out of the way but still within reach for impromptu movie nights.

 When you need space for seating, consider pieces that serve dual purposes, like the dining table with a wine rack, shelves and drawers pictured above.
 A single table with a roomy storage base frees up more floor space for extra chairs.
 Combining separate pieces like a dining set and buffet in a small room may make it seem cramped or overcrowded.

 Step stool chairs and storage stools also offer more than meets the eye.
 Step stool chairs are handy in kitchens when you need to reach high cupboards, while storage stools in the living room give you a place to keep toss pillows and throws out of sight until you need them.
 And, of course, both also add extra seating for parties or game nights.